amplience/dc-cli/docs/EVENT.md

 }
 ```

-If no mapping file is specified (with the `--mapFile` argument) then a default one will be created, using the destination's resource type (hub, repository, folder) and its ID, and stored within a default location in your user directory.
+If no mapping file is specified (with the `--mapFile` argument) then a default one will be created or updated, using the destination's resource type (hub) and its ID, and stored within a default location in your user directory.
 For example:

 * Mac: `~/.amplience/imports/hub-111111111111111111111111.json`
 * Windows: `%UserProfile%\.amplience\imports\hub-111111111111111111111111.json`